Duality, Criticality, Anomaly, and Topology in Quantum Spin-1 Chains: Numerical results

-The fact that the self-dual point in the region $\theta \in \mathcal{R}$ stands for a Gaussian criticality ($c=1$ CFT) is also supported by our DMRG calculations of the critical exponent $\eta$.
-According to the effective Hamiltonian in \Eq{XYZ_eff}, at $\lambda =0$, the spin correlation function behaves as
+The fact that the self-dual point in the region $\theta \in \mathcal{R}$ stands for a Gaussian criticality ($c=1$ CFT) is also supported by our density matrix renormalization group (DMRG) calculations of the critical exponent $\eta$.
+According to $(\XXZ, \Hqbit)$ in~\Eq{XXZXXZXXZ} [see also the effective Hamiltonian in~\Eq{XYZ_eff} with $\lambda =0$)], the spin correlation function behaves as

 where~\cite{PhysRevB.12.3908}

 In particular, $\eta(0)=1/2$ and $\eta(\arctan\frac{1}{3})=1/3$, which are consistent with the numerical results presented in \Fig{gaussian}.